The spreadsheet data loader allows you to load address-level data from a spreadsheet file to view in PolicyMap.

 After the Data Loader has geocoded your addresses, the Add/Edit Sites window will open and display a table of all addresses and the data for each address.
 You can edit any field for an address, add or remove addresses, set unique features, and see results of the geocoding process.

 The top left section will give you the results of the geocoding process.
-Please note, here at PolicyMap, we customarily return a 75%-80% match rate when geocoding addresses.
+Please note, even at PolicyMap, we return a average 75%-80% match rate when geocoding addresses.
 The section will also give you great tips on how to interact with the table below.

 For addresses which fail the geocoder, we use a process of “hand geocoding” each address.
 Here are some helpful write-ups regarding the PolicyMap geocoder;